01binary/zeroweb/src/articles/kalman-filter.md

 end
 ```

-Compare the filter result to the original noisy data set:
+Compare the filter result with `0.1` and `0.001` coefficients to the original data:

 ![low pass filter](./images/kalman-lowpass.png)